eclipse-zenoh/zenoh-c/docs/concepts.rst

     consume_string(z_move(s));
     // no need to drop s here, passing it by z_move promises that it's dropped inside consume_string

-`z_take_from_loaned` usage *(Notice that this example if fictional: actually take from loaned is implemented only for types used in callbacks at this moment: `z_loaned_sample_t*`, `z_loaned_reply_t*`, `z_loaned_hello_t*`, `z_loaned_query_t*`)*:
+`z_take_from_loaned` usage *(Notice that take from loaned is implemented only for types used in callbacks at this moment: `z_loaned_sample_t*`, `z_loaned_reply_t*`, `z_loaned_hello_t*`, `z_loaned_query_t*`)*:

 .. code-block:: c
     void sub_callback(z_loaned_sample_t* sample, void* arg) {
         z_owned_sample_t s;
         z_take_from_loaned(&s, sample);
-        // Now we can save `s`` for further processing, e.g. send it to another thread
+        // Now we can save `s` for further processing, e.g. send it to another thread

-        // no need to drop `sample`` here, the subscriber will drop it
+        // no need to drop `sample` here, the subscriber will drop it
     }
     ...
     z_owned_closure_sample_t callback;